 Biomedical and optogenetics applications need fiber-optic cannulas to deliver the light into the body tissue and/or to collect fluorescence or scattered light coming from the tissue.

-Instead of cannulation, in vitro and in vivo head-fixed animal optogenetics experiments require optical probes that easily connect to micromanipulator holers and light delivery fiber, while minimizing obstruction to the observation site by the loose fibers or connectors.
+Instead of cannulation, in vitro and in vivo head-fixed animal optogenetics experiments require thin and long optical probes that easily connect to micro-manipulator probe holders and have minimal obstruction of the observation site.

 The observations of neural circuitry in freely moving animals like mice or rats require a wearable fluorescence microscope attached to imaging cannulas chronically implanted in the animal’s brain.
 To make this microscope mice-wearable, the smallest fluorescence microscope body ever was built.
 It easily snaps into a chronically implanted imaging cannula via a self-centering latching mechanism.
 The snap-in microscope body is electrically pigtailed and optically connectorized.
 In the middle of the visible spectrum, the scattering through the brain tissue limits imaging to about 150 µm.
 The imaging limited to those depths from the brain surface can be performed without insertion of all-glass relay lenses.
 At larger brain depths, it is absolutely necessary to use relay lens systems that may consist of homogeneous or gradient-index glass rods or lenses that bring the image into focus of the microscope objective and effectively reduce the optical path through the brain tissue.